 Here’s a specific example where we cherry picked the best business networking lessons from Stefan Thomas’ blog.

 Three – Take a single topic and curate the best content from around the Internet

 Each week we send out our ‘Content Marketing Companion’ email newsletter, and the content is 90-95% curated.
 Typically we take single topic, do our research, and then send out 5-8 of the best sources on that topic from the Internet.

-- Click here for our example on personal branding
+- Here’s an example on the topic of personal branding

-- Click here for our example on what is content marketing?
+- Here’s an example on ‘what is content marketing?‘

 Four – Take other people’s content and comment on why you like it, enjoyed it or disagree with it